 The average conversion rates on websites are a shade above 2%, whereas top rated companies get upwards of 7%.
 There is a logic behind this high rate of conversion, which incidentally, also happens to be the KPI for evaluation of a site’s effectiveness.
 It is not just the brand value that gives the top companies the high rates, it quite evident that the top-rated companies are adopting a different approach.

-A minimalistic design that gets straight to the point is effective and has the effect of shock and awe, unlike the need for building up interest, which was practised earlier.
+A website design that has minimal ecommerce website design cost and basic design that gets straight to the point is effective and under budget and has the effect of shock and awe, unlike the need for building up interest, which was practised earlier.
 This is primarily because of the shortened attention spans, and high-speed connections.
 Very few visitors have the time to labour through cluttered websites overloaded with information and disturbing creative.

 Flat designs have been used by the biggest tech companies.
 This is mainly because of the fact that readability improves with flat designs.
 And it is also easy to build sites that are mobile responsive.
 Flat designs in its present form that are more ‘semi flat’ than fully flat, offers users better readability, and this effectively means that a user will get to quickly read and understand the contents on the webpage, rather than being distracted by creatives and too many 3D designs.

 A visitor to a website has a purpose behind the visit.
 He/she is looking for something.
 This is different from visitors who are merely “looking at” design creatives.
 Impressing a visitor who is looking at something will be of very little business value.
 Simple, elegant and uncluttered designs are in, and complex complicated heavy designs are out.
 Apart from the admiration of creative designers, a design heavy site will never contribute to conversion rates.